aligent/shopify-docker/README.md

 ## Description

 Docker image for running the shopify-cli command without requiring it to be installed locally.
-It includes various utilities for configuring a local development setup, working with Shopify themes, and integrating with Bitbucket Pipelines for CI/CD processes.
-These tools streamline the development workflow by providing a Docker-based environment, simplified command-line utilities for interacting with Shopify themes.
+It includes setup script, few custom shopify commands that simplifies working with Shopify themes via the shopify_wrapper, and yml file for integrating with Bitbucket Pipelines.

 ## Limitations